Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM: Performance of an array of scintillator strips in cosmic ray tests

+Based on the results at operational voltages, the optical cross-talk for NDL EQR15 11-3030D-S SiPMs is around 20\%, while it is about 1\% for MPPC S13360.
+Performance evaluation using strip response thresholds shows that 90\% of cosmic rays trigger a response in all MPPC strips, compared to 70\% with NDL SiPMs.
+Achieving a cosmic ray detection efficiency of approximately 95\% with NDL SiPMs and 99\% with MPPCs indicates that the high-efficiency design criteria for CEPC are satisfied.
+This suggests the potential for a highly efficient, robust, and compact muon detector using scintillators, WLS fibers, and SiPMs.

-A critical advantage of a muon detector built with scintillators is the excellent time resolution.
+A key advantage of a scintillator-based muon detector is its superior time resolution.
 The time resolution of KLM built with RPCs was not considered in Belle.
-With the time calibration, which started from the Belle II Fudan group, the KLM currently has a time resolution of about $4~\ns$ in the endcaps and about $8~\ns$ in the barrel.
-This work is ongoing in Belle II.
-The basis of the performance is the time resolution that can be achieved in a detector channel.
-We study the time resolution of our detector channels in tests with cosmic rays~\cite{time}.
-The scintillator of the two trigger strips has long attenuation, and four large SiPMs are mounted to each terminal surface of one strip.
-We obtain a time resolution of about $60~\ps$ from this trigger system.
-We lay the triggers at different positions along the long scintillator strip and measure the time difference between the signal from this detector channel and the signals from the triggers.
-We then calculate the time resolutions of the long the scintillator strips according to the time differences.
-We show the results from tests with MPPC S13360 and NDL EQR15 11-3030D-S in Fig.~\ref{performances}(c1) and (c2).
-The time resolution at the far end of a long strip is strongly related to $\npe$.
-A time resolution better than $1~\ns$ is achieved with $\npe > 35$ using NDL EQR15 11-3030D-S and $\npe > 30$ using MPPC S13360.
-A good time resolution with a large $N_{\pe}$ can be achieved by increasing the light yield of the scintillator strip or using multiple fibers and large-size SiPM in a detector channel.
+With the time calibration, which started from the Belle II Fudan group, the time resolution of Belle II KLM achieves about $4~\ns$ in endcaps and $8~\ns$ in the barrel, with ongoing work for further enhancements.
+Our study on detector channel time resolution used cosmic rays, employing a trigger system with long attenuation scintillator strips and four large SiPMs per strip, yielding about $60~\ps$ time resolution.
+By positioning triggers along the strip and measuring time differences, we calculated the strip's time resolutions.
+Results from MPPC S13360 and NDL EQR15 11-3030D-S tests are shown in Figs.~\ref{performances}(c1) and \ref{performances}(c2), demonstrating that time resolution at a strip's distal end strongly correlates with the $\npe$.
+Achieving a time resolution under $1~\ns$ requires $\npe > 35$ for NDL SiPMs and $\npe > 30$ for MPPCs, suggesting that enhancing the scintillator's light yield or using multiple fibers and large SiPMs can improve time resolution.

-Figure~\ref{performances}(d1) and (d2) also display the time resolutions at various positions along the long strips, which are about $1.4~\ns$ for NDL SiPM and about $1.2~\ns$ for MPPC.
-By employing a linear fit to the signal time difference between the long strip detector and the trigger detector at several trigger positions, we obtained the velocity of scintillation photon propagation in the Kuraray fiber to be $(16.3\pm 2.8)~\cm/\ns$.
-A test with a longer scintillator bar and fiber can improve the velocity resolution.
+Figures~\ref{performances}(d1) and \ref{performances}(d2) illustrate the time resolutions across different positions on the long strips, with NDL SiPMs showing approximately $1.4~\ns$ and MPPCs about $1.2~\ns$.
+A linear fit to the time differences between signals from the long strip detector and the trigger, at various trigger positions, determined the scintillation photon propagation speed in Kuraray fiber as $(16.3\pm 2.8)~\cm/\ns$.